 What About Low-Shedding Puppies?

-You don’t have to groom the whole puppy in one setting.
-If you don't have time or your pet gets impatient, you can spread grooming sessions out over several hours or days to keep him happy.
-Follow each session with a favorite treat or game so your puppy identifies grooming with good things.
-Be sure to comb your puppy thoroughly before you bathe him, which will loosen even more shed fur.
+You don’t have to groom your whole puppy in one setting.
+If you don't have time or your pet gets impatient, you can spread grooming sessions out over several hours or days to keep it happy.
+Follow each session with a favorite treat or game to train your puppy to identify grooming with good things.
+Be sure to comb your puppy thoroughly before you bathe it, which will loosen even more shed fur.
 Fur removed by grooming won’t cause mats or end up on your clothes and furniture.
 If you aren’t able to manage grooming yourself, have it professionally done.